-The president or designee shall review the record and determine whether to affirm or modify the decision.
+The complainant or the respondent may appeal the decision of the decision-maker.
+An appeal must be filed in writing with the president or designee within ten (10) calendar days after notification of the decision.
+The appeal must state specific reasons why the complainant or respondent believes the decision or sentence were improper.
+In a complaint against a president or other official who reports directly to the chancellor, an appeal may be considered by the chancellor whether or not the chancellor served as the decision-maker.
+In addition, for a formal Title IX complaint, both the complainant and respondent may appeal a dismissal of a formal complaint.
+Subpart B. Appeal process decision.
 Grounds for appeal include procedural irregularity that affected the outcome, new evidence that was not reasonably available at the time the determination regarding responsibility or dismissal was made that could affect the outcome of the matter, and a conflict of interest or bias by the Title IX Coordinator, or decision-maker that affected the outcome of the matter.
 The president or designee may receive additional information if the president or designee believes such information would aid in the consideration of the appeal.
 The decision on appeal must be made within a reasonable time and the complainant, respondent and Title IX Coordinator must be notified in writing of the decision, consistent with applicable state and federal data privacy laws.
 The decision on appeal exhausts the complainant's and respondent's administrative remedies under this procedure except as provided herein.